hemantsonawane95/openstack-horizon-ui-vprotect-extensions/README.md

 and then run `systemctl restart httpd` to apply changes by restarting Horizon on OpenStack.

 If needed, the REST API URL and credentials can be modified in /usr/share/openstack-dashboard/openstack_dashboard/dashboards/vprotect/config.yaml

+## Warning

+It is recommended to use the plugin with Ussuri release of Openstack.